kutay-serova/kutay-serova.github.io/_pages/about.md

 * Go/Baduk/Weiqi

 ## Some bits and bobs just for fun
+* Here is a Hitomezashi Pattern generator for drafting embroidery patterns for Sashiko: <a href="https://kutay-serova.github.io/hitomezashi-pattern-generator/">Hitomezashi Pattern Generator</a>
 * Autobiography blurb attempt in Middle Egyptian\
 (feedback and corrections welcome)
 <img src="/images/egyptian_short_bio_2022NOV.jpeg" alt="short bio in Middle Egyptian"/>